 Listing the 10 best guitarists on the planet is no easy task, as it varies according to our individual tastes in music and favorite musical genre.
+Obviously.

-Still, the world of guitarists does agree on a handful of players to cite as global references both in terms of technical skills and melodic talents.
+And whilst the players you like should take precedence, the world of guitarists does agree on a handful of players to cite as global references both in terms of technical skills and melodic talents.

 The biggest guitarists on the planet are:

 - Jimi Hendrix: the guitar genius who revolutionized the practice of this instrument with his extraordinary touch and technical innovations.

 - Eric Clapton: this excellent melodist and songwriter quite simply seems to be able to play everything, although his style stems from blues and rock.

 - Jimmy Page: this iconic member of Led Zeppelin has made significant contributions to guitar practice, like using the bow of a violin.

 - Robert Johnson: according to legend, this genius guitarist would have sold his soul to the devil to acquire his singular talents.

 - Chuck Berry: this pioneer of rock’n’roll championed the merger of blues and country music.